geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t03_operator.md

 * **outputs**: the key(s) of output data
 * **forward function**: the transformation to be applied

-The base class constructor also takes a `mode` argument, but for now we will ignore it since `mode` will be discussed extensively in [tutorial 9](./tutorials/r1.0/beginner/t09_inference).
+The base class constructor also takes a `mode` argument, but for now we will ignore it since `mode` will be discussed extensively in [Tutorial 9](./tutorials/r1.0/beginner/t09_inference).

 ```python